maxmind/MaxMind-DB-Writer-perl/docs/MaxMind-IPDB-spec.md

 bits, or 6 bytes.
 The size of the tree in bytes is 6,000.

 When a record in the tree contains a number that is <= 1,000, this is a *node number*, and we look up that node.
-If a record contains a value >= 1,001, we know that it is a data section value.
-We subtract the node count (1,000), giving us the number 1.
+If a record contains a value >= 1,017, we know that it is a data section value.
+We subtract the node count (1,000) and then subtract 16 for the data section separator, giving us the number 1.

 If a record contained the value 6,000, the formula would give us an offset of 5,000.